 When it comes to energy-efficient HVAC installation in Gaithersburg, there’s fantastic news for your family at tax time.

 The Residential Energy Efficient Property Credit has been extended through 2020.
 This could qualify you for credits for energy-efficient home improvements, like modern heating and cooling units, water heaters and heat pumps.

 To be entitled for the incentive, the house should be the taxpayer’s main residence in the United States.
-The enhancement must work for at least five years, with the original use originating with the homeowner.
+The improvement must work for at least five years, with the original use originating with the homeowner.

 What Types of Changes are Eligible to be High-Efficiency Updates?

 Usually, this tax credit corresponds with 10% of the price of the ensuing energy-saving enhancements that match specific ENERGY STAR® conditions:

 - Advanced main air-circulating fans